FRUE-Project/openFRUE/README.md

 # openFRUE - A Distribution Based on Gentoo!

-openFRUE is a general-purpose Linux Distribution based on Gentoo Linux.
-The goal of this project is to provide a stable, yet flexible system while providing the power of the Portage package manager.
+openFRUE is a Linux distribution based on Gentoo Linux, with the added FPKG and GNOME desktop environment.

 # Installation

-Installation can be found in the openFRUE how-to-install.txt, which is provided.

-The installation is very similar to Gentoo's, but it contains a more dumbed-down and easier to read guide.
+Installation is available with the installation guide in the repo. (installation.txt)

 # Support

-You can find support in my Discord server: https://discord.gg/qRysc6bVRv hope we see you drop by!
+You can find support in our Discord server: https://discord.gg/qRysc6bVRv hope we see you drop by!